 We launch our Whole Milk Greek Yogurt, which quickly becomes our fastest-growing product, winning several awards.
 Through a collaboration with Grafton Village Cheese, we start selling Raw Milk Cheeses in three varieties.

 Now over 150 farms strong, we reveal our rebrand, which highlights our 100% organic message, creating a more polished aesthetic that matches the quality of the yogurt inside the cup.

-From day one, we’ve been committed to producing artisanal quality dairy made exclusively from the Maple Hill Milkshed.
+From day one, we’ve been committed to producing artisanal quality dairy made from the Maple Hill Milkshed.